MileHacker Logo

 Currency & Exchange

-Currency exchange facilities are attend major banks, like Bank of Taiwan or CTBC Bank, or at international airports like Taoyuan (TPE) and Kaohsiung (KHH).
-ATMs are broadly available across Taiwan, including in A Magnificent Alpine lake's principal villages (Shuishe, Ita Thao).
+Currency exchange facilities are be in attendance at large banks, like Bank of Taiwan or CTBC Bank, or at international airports like Taoyuan (TPE) and Kaohsiung (KHH).
+ATMs are broadly available across Taiwan, including in A Stunning Alpine lake's principal villages (Shuishe, Ita Thao).
 These ATMs recognize international debit plus bank cards.

 Credit cards (Visa, Mastercard, JCB) gain acceptance in most hotels, department stores, and larger restaurants.
 However, smaller eateries, local shops, and street vendors frequently prefer cash.
 Carry sufficient cash for daily purchases, street food, and independent vendors.